Panos1992/Intro_to_python_2025/README.md

 ## **Repository Structure**
 Here's what you'll find in this repository:

-Presentations     # PowerPoint presentations for the course
+PowerPoint presentations

     L0_introduction.pptx       # Introduction slides
     L1_python_setup.pptx
     ...

-Notebooks         # Jupyter Notebooks for the lectures and exercises
+Jupyter Notebooks for the lectures and exercises

     L2.ipynb  # Objects and Data Structures
     L3.ipynb  # Comparison Operators and Statements